University Pain and Spine Center

 Any injury or condition that compresses your sciatic nerve can trigger sciatica.
 Some of the most common causes of sciatica include:

 You have rubbery discs between each of your vertebra that absorb shock and allow you to twist and bend.
 Each disc consists of a soft-gel interior surrounded by a firm, rubbery shell.
 Disc herniation occurs when the soft interior pushes through a weak spot or tear in the shell.
 There is very little extra space in your spinal column, so any bulging or swollen tissue is likely to compress a nerve.

 Bone spurs are abnormal bony growths.
 They often develop in response to the irritation caused by arthritis.
 If you have a bone spur that protrudes into your spinal canal, it can press on your sciatic nerve or cause inflammation that reduces the space available for your nerves.

 Stenosis is the clinical term for narrowing.
 A variety of conditions like tumors, inflammation, structural abnormalities, and arthritis can cause spinal stenosis and compress your sciatic nerve.

-The team at the University Pain Medicine Center begins with a physical exam and testing to identify the condition causing your nerve compression and the location of the problem.
+The team at the University Pain and Spine Center begins with a physical exam and testing to identify the condition causing your nerve compression and the location of the problem.
 Then, they create a personalized treatment plan to address your specific needs.
 Your treatment plan could include:

-If you’re concerned about sciatica, call the University Pain Medicine Center, or make an appointment online today, for expert diagnosis and treatment.
+If you’re concerned about sciatica, call the University Pain and Spine Center, or make an appointment online today, for expert diagnosis and treatment.